tanviagwl98/Assistive_AI_FullStack_Project/docs/system-design-architecture.md

 }
 ```

+MongoDB queries should use `skip/limit` initially where appropriate, with cursor-based pagination considered for very large collections or high-volume feeds.

 ---

-# 15. Dashboard Architecture
+# 28. Dashboard Architecture

-The dashboard is an aggregation layer rather than a separate data store.
+The dashboard is an aggregation layer rather than a separate database.

 ```text
                          Dashboard API